-Caribbean Stud has become one of the most popular games on the casino floor, but with a house edge of 5.2% this is a game where you get out as soon as you get up.
-With potential payouts as high as 100 to 1 on a wager, Caribbean Stud appeals to just about every type of casino player.
+Caribbean Stud Poker is a table game in which you play against the house instead of against other players.
+This form of poker has become one of the most popular games on the casino floor, but with a house edge of 5.2 percent, Caribbean Stud Poker strategy is often necessary because you get out as soon as you get up.
+With potential payouts as high as 100 to 1 on a wager, Caribbean Stud appeals to just about every type of in-person or online casino player.

 Free Play - Caribbean Stud

 It’s become so popular because it’s a very easy game to play, yet there is still player involvement in the gameplay.
 Caribbean Stud Poker rules insist that players must make the decision in a hand or fold out, leaving your ante bet (the ante is when each player bets the same amount) behind you if you fold.
 Dealers must qualify for the hand by making at least ace – king or higher, otherwise the hand is dead and the player wins EVEN money on the ante bet.

 Once the dealer’s hand qualifies, the player has to beat the dealer’s hand in order to get paid on their bet.
 If the player wins against the dealer, they will be paid odds based on the strength of the hand.
 This will vary in each casino, but most payouts for Caribbean Stud Poker are as follows (and you can see by the difference between the payout and the probability why this game carries such a big edge for the house):

 Is There a Caribbean Stud Poker Strategy that Works?

 Caribbean Stud Poker strategy involves following one simple rule to lower the house edge as much as possible: Raise the hand if you’ve been dealt a pair or higher.
 Experts have fine-tuned this strategy down to when you’ve been dealt A, K, J, 8, 3 or better.
 Anything less should be folded.
 When following this out properly, other odds can be determined.